-With high salaries, bonuses, and opportunities for progression, high-paying finance jobs are some of the most sought-after for business school grads.
+With high salaries, bonuses, and opportunities for progression, high-paying finance jobs are some of the most sought-after.
 But is finance a good career path?

-According to the Graduate Management Admission Council (GMAC), prospective business school students seem to think so, with 35% interested in a career in finance when they graduate.
+According to the Graduate Management Admission Council (GMAC), prospective business school students seem to think so, with 35% interested in a career in finance after they graduate.

 Finance Careers | Pros & Cons